AIA Connecticut Committees

 Architect Registration Examination Review

 5.0 ARE Candidates – The Architect Registration Examination Review Series is being revamped for the new exam format.
 Please see the Calendar to register for individual dates, as they become available.

-AIA Connecticut Monthly Communique‘ – JUNE 2017 issue
+AIA Connecticut Monthly Communique‘ – JULY/AUGUST 2017 issue